 - LOCATION: Google Maps

 The Museo de Arquitectura Maya is a pure gem!
-Located right inside the wall near Independence Plaza (Baluarte de Nuestra Señora de la Soledad), the museum houses an amazing collection of Maya artefacts from the Campeche ruins of Edzna, Becan, Xcalumkan, Santa Rosa Xtampak, and the mighty kingdom of Calakmul.
+Located right inside the wall near Independence Plaza (Baluarte de Nuestra Señora de la Soledad), the museum houses an amazing collection of Maya artifacts from the Campeche ruins of Edzna, Becan, Xcalumkan, Santa Rosa Xtampak, and the mighty kingdom of Calakmul.
 The highlight of the museum is a stunning jade funerary mask from Structure VII at Calakmul.

 Along with the mask are three rooms full of stelae and other artifacts.
 Luckily, for English speakers, there are detailed explanations in English of what is carved on the stela.
 They’ll point out things that non-archaeologists would first miss on the stela like the prisoners bound for sacrifice, snakes, human skulls, and many other symbols of Maya culture.

 In my opinion, this museum is way better than the Maya section at the famous anthropology museum in Mexico City.
-This one in Campeche has English explanations for every artifact, while the one in Mexico City does not translate the description of the artificats, so if you don’t speak English, you don’t know what you’re looking at.
+This one in Campeche has English explanations for every artifact, while the one in Mexico City does not translate the description of the artifacts, so if you don’t speak English, you don’t know what you’re looking at.
 I learned way more about the Maya here than anywhere else in Mexico.

 How to Get to the Museo de Arquitectura Maya

 It’s easy!
 The museum is stuffed inside the city walls (Baluarte de a Soledad).
-It’s kitty corner to the main square and if you’re facing the ocean, it’s to the right of the Puerta de Mar.
+It’s kitty-corner to the main square and if you’re facing the ocean, it’s to the right of the Puerta de Mar.
 You can easily walk to it.

 - OPEN: 24 hours